ThatsVie/atlas-web-development/html_advanced/README.md

 A `<p>` tag for a brief description

-Add a Main Element:

 Below the `<header>`, insert a `<main>` element to separate the main content of the webpage from the header.

 ### Task 3
 Incorporate a quote block below the banner within the `<main>` section of the webpage.

-Create a Section for the Quote:

 Within the `<main>` element, add a new `<section>` tag for the quote.

-Structure of the Quote Block:

 Inside the `<section>`, place a `<div>` that will contain all elements related to the quote.